 Does rosewood make the Telecaster more expensive?

 In most cases, the fingerboard tonewood is not going to have a major impact on the cost of a guitar, especially not an electric guitar.
 Body design, body tonewood, electronics, pickups/humbuckers, and the amount of by-hand work involved have far more to do with the final cost.
+It's also not going to be an expense issue because rosewood isn't particularly rare.
+No worries on cost.

 Does a rosewood fingerboard play better?

 As I mentioned, a lot of people like the smoothness of the rosewood fingerboard, with maple being the primary alternative.
 Maple and Pau Ferro are the other two common fingerboard rosewoods, and while some guitar players have really specific preferences, the difference between the woods on a finger board is - in our opinion - going to be hard to notice.
+In most cases, preferring one over the other is an issue of aesthetic preference.
+Maple is lighter and rosewood is darker.
+It's usually that simple.

 Can you get a Telecaster with a Rosewood neck?